Agrannya-Singh/CinemaAI_backend/README.md

 # CinemaAI Backend

-check repo discription for the hosted links. all of mmy projescts are deployed 100% (one version or another.
-I will soon move all my projects to a clean IAS platform like ORacle (generous at free teir) or Azure so deal with the winding down issue.
+check repo discription for the hosted links. all of my projects are deployed (one version or another.
+I will soon move all my projects to a clean IAAS platform, so deal with the winding down issue.

 Movie recommendation system backend implementation using FastAPI framework with machine learning-based recommendation engine.